Ganga Sutlej Express

 The 13307 /13308 Ganga Sutlej Express is an Express train belonging to Indian Railways that run between Dhanbad Junction and Firozpur Cantonment in India.
+It is also known as Kisan Express.

 Background

 It is named after two Indian Rivers; Ganga (which flows in the holy city of Varanasi, also Chhapra) and Sutlej (a river which flows in the northern states of Punjab and Himachal Pradesh).

 Service

 It operates as train number 13307 from Dhanbad Junction to Firozpur Cantonment and as train number 13308 in the reverse direction, serving the states of Jharkhand, Bihar, Uttar Pradesh, Haryana & Punjab.
 The train covers the distance of 1604 km in 35–37 hours approximately at a speed of (43 km/h).

 Coaches

-The service presently has 8 Sleeper Class & 6 General Unreserved coaches in addition to a couple of High Capacity Parcel Van coaches.
+The service presently has 1 First class coach, 3 AC Two-tier coaches, 4 AC Three-tier coaches, 2 AC Three-tier economy coaches, 1 pantry car, 6 sleeper class, 4 unreserved coaches ,1 seating cum luggage coach & 1 generator car.